normalvector/ue4_mesh_deformation_toolkit/README.md

 * Every Transform node is actually currently implemented as a method on the mesh geometry which iterates over the vertices in the mesh and applies the transformation to each of them in order.
 Selections are handled by basically acting as a blend between the original position and the fully transformed position, although the nature of the lerp can vary between methods (Translate has a straightforward spatial blend, but Rotate actually blends the rotational angle for better results).
 Most of these are implemented in a Blueprint Library class as they're utility functions rather than being called on a class.
 * The MeshDeformationComponent itself just contains a set of mesh geometry and offers BP-callable selection and transform nodes which just delegate the call to the mesh.

+# General Guidelines
+This plugin can be used in the editor, at runtime, and even dynamically to make objects deform dynamically during gameplay.
+Remember though that some deformation operations such as 'Rebuild Normals' can take some time and so be careful as it could cause significant hitches in framerate.
+There're less requirements to restirct yourself with modifications during `Begin Play` as that will only run once and generally you can hide it with a level loading screen, and with things called in the construction script you can do a lot of work as all you have to pay is the storage cost for the mesh.

 # Code documentation and quality
 All C++ code has been documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) together with [my Doxygen source filter to remove UE4 macros](https://github.com/normalvector/ue4_doxygen_source_filter) and will be made available as API docs online at some point.